Cycloctane/xplay/README.md

 ## Client

 Media players with http and xspf support (like VLC) can be used as clients.
+This branch currently only supports VLC.
+For other players, try [xplay-compatible](https://github.com/Cycloctane/xplay/tree/compatible).

 ```bash
 vlc http://$ip:$port/play.xspf